Scouts

 As all are volunteers, there are times, particularly midweek, when ‘Users’ are on site, but none of the above are in attendance.

-• Ensure that their members are supervised and behave in such a way as to minimise any risk of accident.
+Ensure that all their members are supervised and behave in such a way as to minimise any risk of accident.

-All ‘Users’ should have their own First Aid Kit and someone able to deal with minor accidents.
+All ‘Users’ should have their own First Aid/Burns Kits and someone able to deal with minor accidents.

-The Camp Site has First Aid Kits in the Warden’s Office and the Duty Warden’s cabin and the Staff Hut
+The Camp Site has First Aid Kits in the Duty Warden’s cabin and the Staff Hut

 In the event of an accident